AlexsLemonade/OpenPBTA-analysis/analyses/efo-mondo-mapping/README.md

 The Mondo Disease Ontology (Mondo) is another independent resource aiming to harmonize disease definitions.

-The purpose of maintaining this dataset is to map each cancer group found in the histologies.tsv to its appropriate EFO and MONDO codes.
+The purpose of maintaining `efo-mondo-map.tsv` is to map each cancer group found in the `histologies.tsv` to its appropriate EFO and MONDO codes.

 ###Format